Last update: 04.18.2019

 And here are the annual prices:

-The free Starter version of SurfEasy has a brutal limit of 500 MB – there are way better free VPNs on the market.
+The free Starter version of SurfEasy has a brutal limit of 500 MB – there are much better free VPNs on the market.
 Also, only the Ultra plan will allow torrenting, which makes Total almost useless for a majority of subscribers.

 Finally, there’s one good point about SurfEasy pricing plans – it’s the 5 device limit.
 Some VPNs have the so-called device limits which refer to the number of devices you can install the app on.
 In this case, the limit refers to the number of devices you can connect to your account and use simultaneously.

 This is the VPN equivalent of buying a plain white Kanye West t-shirt for $120.
 There is absolutely no reason why you should ever buy this super limited VPN tool – not even if you’re the CEO’s mother.